 - Brand Analytics (for brand registered sellers)

-- Advertising Portfolio Manager
+- Advertising Portfolio Manager with enhanced budget controls

-- New: Performance Dashboard with competitive metrics
+- NEW: Performance Dashboard with competitive metrics and market share data

 2. Third-Party Software